Writing Idempotent Administration Scripts

-In many environments, it’s important to execute idempotent administration scripts, i.e. scripts that are able to build or update an E-Maj environment, whatever is its initial state.
-An E-Maj environment can be considered as a parameters set and a tables groups set for which the tables and sequences they contain must be described and that must be managed then (groups start and stop, marks set,…).
+In many environments, it is important to execute idempotent administration scripts — scripts that can build or update an E-Maj environment regardless of its initial state.
+An E-Maj environment can be considered as a set of parameters and a set of table groups, where the tables and sequences they contain must be described and managed (group starts and stops, mark settings, etc.).

 Two working approaches exist.

-It deals with loading a parameters set in JSON format, read from a flat file or a table column, using the emaj_import_parameters_configuration() function with the second parameter set to TRUE to reset any E-Maj parameter not in the JSON description.
+This approach involves loading a set of parameters in JSON format, read from a flat file or a table column, using the emaj_import_parameters_configuration() function with the second parameter set to TRUE to reset any E-Maj parameter not included in the JSON description.:

-The JSON configuration may have been build manually or using the emaj_export_parameters_configuration() function.
+The JSON configuration can be built manually or using the emaj_export_parameters_configuration() function.

-It is also possible to execute a script that sets all E-Maj parameters in a single transaction, a NULL value been used for parameters keeping their default value:
+It is also possible to execute a script that sets all E-Maj parameters in a single transaction, with a NULL value used for parameters keeping their default value.:

 BEGIN;